Universal Credit: Claiming Online

 When you submit your claim you may be asked to provide more information, for example evidence to confirm information you have given.
 This must usually be provided within one calendar month.
 If the information does not match what you have previously said, your claim will be reassessed using the new information you have provided.

 The Universal Credit claim date is the date you submit your claim.
 Your payments will be calculated from this date.
 The system will tell you your first payment date.

-The claim date could change if you do not promptly supply any verification requested or sign your claimant commitment on time.
+The date your started your claim could change if you do not promptly supply any verification requested or sign your claimant commitment on time.

-Once your claim has been submitted, an Adviser will phone you to arrange an interview which you must attend.
-At this interview you must accept a Claimant Commitment.
+Once your claim has been submitted, an Adviser will contact you to arrange an interview which you must attend.
+At this interview you must accept your Claimant Commitment.